Will0fD/FCND/README.md

  - implement the code in the function `RollPitchControl()`
  - Tune `kpBank` in `QuadControlParams.txt` to minimize settling time but avoid too much overshoot

-The `GenerateMotorCommands()` is written on Lines 73-88 of 'QuadControl.cpp'.
+The `GenerateMotorCommands()` is written on `Lines 73-88` of `QuadControl.cpp`.
 It converts thrust and moments about the inertial axes received from the controllers into thrust commands for each individual motor.
 The drone dimensions were accounted for when calculating the moment arm.
 Motor numbers and rotation directions were also accounted for.
-Finally, the individual thrust commands for each motor were constrained to the minimum and maximum defined in 'QuadControlParams.txt`.
+Finally, the individual thrust commands for each motor were constrained to the minimum and maximum defined in `QuadControlParams.txt`.

+The `BodyRateControl()` is written on `Lines 118-120` of `QuadControl.cpp`.
+The controller took into account the moments of inertia of the drone and proportianal body angle rate gains `kpPQR = 60, 30, 10` defined in `QuadControlParams.txt`.

+The `RollPitchControl()` is written on `Lines 152-185` of `QuadControl.cpp`.

 If successful you should now see the quad level itself (as shown below), though it’ll still be flying away slowly since we’re not controlling velocity/position!
 You should also see the vehicle angle (Roll) get controlled to 0.